rclone/rclone/MANUAL.md

 #### --b2-chunk-size valuee=SIZE ####

 When uploading large files chunk the file into this size.
-Note that these chunks are buffered in memory.
+Note that these chunks are buffered in memory and there might a maximum of `--transfers` chunks in progress at once.
 100,000,000 Bytes is the minimim size (default 96M).

 #### --b2-upload-cutoff=SIZE ####

-Cutoff for switching to chunked upload (default 4.657GiB == 5GB).
+Cutoff for switching to chunked upload (default 190.735 MiB == 200 MB).
 Files above this size will be uploaded in chunks of `--b2-chunk-size`.

-The default value is the largest file which can be uploaded without chunks.
+This value should be set no larger than 4.657GiB (== 5GB) as this is the largest file size that can be uploaded.

 #### --b2-test-mode=FLAG ####